YujieHu520/first-principle-mixture-Kumaraswamy/README.md

 This repository provides a public re-implementation of the method described in our paper on semi-supervised temporal modeling for sparse-sampling industrial processes.
 The method integrates first-principles interval construction with a neural network that outputs a mixture of truncated Kumaraswamy distributions.

-> **Note**
-> This repository contains a reconstructed implementation based on the methodology described in the manuscript.
-It is **not** the original engineering code used in the industrial study.

 ---

 ## Overview